Skip to content

 The RPC Browser lets you explore and query RPC endpoints on any managed or external node.
 It provides instant navigation through the endpoint tree with JSON syntax highlighting and response metrics.

-From the main screen, press r to open the RPC Browser.
+From the Instances page, press r to open the RPC Browser.

 Alternatively, select a node instance, press Enter, and choose Browse RPC from the action menu.